 Attitudes and Outside Influences that Affect Mother and Baby

 Your baby can feel everything that you experience.
 Mother and baby are so connected during pregnancy that every thought and feeling that you have will affect the developing baby.
 When a pregnant woman is happy and calm, healthy enzymes and hormones enter the bloodstream which influence the growth of the fetus in a positive way.
 When a pregnant woman feels hostility, anger, frustration, fear, and other negative states of mind the development of the fetus will be hindered.

 Both the mother and father should focus on welcoming their child to into the family.
 While in the womb, the baby can sense if it unwanted in any way and will grow up feeling unwanted, no matter how much attention and love he or she receives after birth.
 There should be no anger, frustration, or feelings of resentment toward the baby for any of the symptoms or changes to life circumstances that have resulted from the pregnancy.
 Focus on feelings of love and acceptance towards the situation and the baby-to-be.

 Pay extra attention to your surroundings and interactions with others during pregnancy.
 You may want to avoid stressful situations and encounters with people who are cynical or depressed.
 Being in such situations will drain your energy and inhibit the positive states of mind which are best for you and your child.

 You and your baby are better off if you stay around supportive, optimistic people and exposes yourself to the things that produce feelings of joy, harmony, beauty, and serenity.
 When you take time for meditation or spiritual practice your baby will register the calm state.

-It is important to stay clear from frightening images as well as suspense and horror movies during pregnancy.
+It is important to stay clear of frightening images as well as suspense and horror movies during pregnancy.
 Your baby can feel your reactions and will register these in his or her own psyche.
 For the same reason, you may also want to stay away from world news since most of the news is negative and promotes fear.

 The Role of Music in Pregnancy